Skip to Main Content

 You have probably found the main literature on your topic if:

-• You have already seen most of the references cited in the key papers you have found
+• you have already seen most of the references cited in the key papers you have found

-• The publications citing key authors and papers are ones you have already found.
+• the publications citing key authors and papers are ones you have already found.
 Do a cited reference search to see who is citing the key authors and papers.

 Search record